phil294/AHK_X11/README.md

 - #WinActivateForce
 ```

-## Caveats

-### Focus stealing prevention

-`MsgBox` (which currently only accepts 0 or 1 arguments) should always work fine, but some Linux distros apply some form of focus stealing prevention.
-If you have enabled that, it is very likely that those msgbox popups will be created hidden behind all other open windows.
-This is even more problematic because popups do not appear in the task bar, so they are essentially invisible.
-(Only?) solution: Disable focus stealing prevention.

-## Performance

-Not yet explicitly tuned for performance, but by design and choice of technology, it should run reasonably fast.
-Most recent tests yielded 0.03 ms for parsing one instruction line (this happens once at startup).
-Execution speed even is at least x100 faster than that.

-There can be a delay of no more than 16 ms between a key press and its thread invocation.
-Haven't really figured out how to solve this yet.

-TODO: speed measurements for `Send` and window operations

 ## Installation

 You need (?) to have `libxdo` installed, which is usually done by installing `xdotool` on your distribution.
 Also required is a running X11 server and GTK installed, which you most likely already have.